venom1270/AdventOfCode-2022/README.md

 ## Day 19

 Used a straightforward approach for this one.
 It takes a while to complete (have to manually enable some heuristic memoization optimizations for part 1 and 2 separately to get results in real time) so it's not too optimized, but I managed to get the correct result.
 Used structs and an enum.
 Had no Rust/borrowing problems! 😎

+## Day 20

+Well...
+I can't even get one star because I can't figure out the wrapping logic behind the procedure... don't even know how to do it by hand on paper 😭.
+There should be more test cases to showcase how exactly the algorithm should work 🤔.

+## Day 21

+This one was relatively easy.
+Solved it by using a `HashMap` of monkeys and recursively calculating their numbers.
+No memoization, although it could make things more optimal in some cases.
+For part two I used a binary serach to find the correct value.
+"Koko eating bananas" flashback - maybe that's where the inspiration for monkeys in the story came from 😎.